DanielStutzbach/blist/README.rst

        python setup.py install

+If you're running Linux and see a bunch of compilation errors from GCC, you probably do not have the Python header files installed.
+They're usually located in a package called something like "python2.6-dev".

 The blist package will be installed in the 'site-packages' directory of your Python installation.
 (Unless directed elsewhere; see the "Installing Python Modules" section of the Python manuals for details